smokehubde/tsb/README.md

 ## Setup

+Python 3 is required.
+On some systems the executable is named `python3`.

 The project provides two equivalent scripts for setting up the development environment:

 * `setup.sh` – Bash script for Linux/macOS.